-The first year at the Technion is the year when the Technion tests students abilities to determine if they really belonged there.
+The first year at the Technion is the “Filter Year”.
+The Technion tests students abilities to determine if they really belonged there.
 During the first year, students take science classes such as physics and calculus.
 The Technion wants to make sure that students weren’t just lucky on the day of the entrance exam.
 For that reason, the final exams of the first year are very difficult and very competitive.

-After the war, when I returned to the Technion, I was away from school for a total of five weeks.
+After the First Lebanon War, when I returned to the Technion, I was away from school for a total of five weeks.
 The semester was pretty much over.
-I remember going to one of my professors’ office during that period to review a quiz that I took just before I was called by the army.
+I remember going to one of my professors’ office during that period to review a quiz that I took just before I was called by the IDF.
 I failed the quiz miserably.
 There was more red ink of corrections on the notebook than the blue ink of my original answers.
-I knew I had no chance of passing the final exam, so I skipped it and studied all summer for the make-up exam.
+I knew that I had no chance of passing the final exam.
+I skipped the final exam and studied all summer for the make-up exam.
+Since everyone was on summer vacation, I coudn’t join any study group.
+I studied at home day and night for two months.
 Somehow I passed the class.

 The army was somewhat sensitive to our problem and usually discharged student soldiers earlier than the rest of the unit.
 It didn’t happen during training exercises, but it happened several times when I served in Lebanon; I was discharged after three weeks while the rest of the unit served a full month.
 That one week made a big difference and helped many of us to catch up with the rest of the class.

 During my four years at the Technion there was only one class that I had to repeat.
-It was due to military service during the First Lebanon war; the class was called Oscillations.
-I didn’t go to the final exam; I knew that there was no way that I was going to pass it, so I preferred investing the time studying for other final exams.
+It was due to military service during the First Lebanon War.
+The class was called Oscillations.
+I didn’t go to the final exam.
+I knew that there was no way that I was going to pass it, so I preferred to invest the time studying for other final exams.

-It wasn’t the Technion fault and it wasn’t the army fault that we had to do both things simultaneously.
+It wasn’t the Technion fault , or the army fault, that we had to do both things simultaneously.
 We lived in a reality that demanded that we will be able to do both things at the same time.
 It was always inconvenient and difficult.
 Somehow most of us graduated from the Technion in good standing.
 Many continued studying for advanced degrees.
 For me it was the end.
 After five years at the Technion I was anxious to put to use the knowledge I already gained.